FrancescaPeru/project-site/report.md

 * Making hypotheses

-* Looking for the data in the ArCo ontologies documentation: http://wit.istc.cnr.it/arco/
+* Looking for the data in the ArCo ontologies documentation: [ArCo ontology](http://wit.istc.cnr.it/arco/)

-* Realizing queries using the ArCo SPARQL endpoint: https://dati.cultura.gov.it/sparql
+* Realizing queries using the [ArCo SPARQL endpoint](https://dati.cultura.gov.it/sparql)

 * Verifying if the retrieved data could actually back up our hypotheses or not